Keep your financial details safe

 - if you used an online payment service, check if you are covered by a fraud protection scheme on the service website

 You have the same rights buying online as over the phone or by mail order.
-You can find out more from Citizens Advice Bureau or Consumerline:
+You can find out more from Advice NI or Consumerline:

 Schemes to watch out for